 I’m doing good, thanks for thinking about me.
 I am a quite relieved that the exam is over, but still I’m a bit uneasy whenever I think about the outcome.
 I am not 100% confident that I will pass it because the listening benchmark is just so high; although I did the best I can, I am not sure if my mark could reach it.
 Almost all of the other examinees’ concerns were about the listening section, all rest of the test were just fine.
 So still, the agony of waiting is where I am currently in for the meantime.
 I am trying not to be so pessimistic because I know I did my best, and I think I worked quite hard to prepare for it.
 Thank you for the lessons that I learned from Celbanprep.
 Honestly, it helped me a lot on my writing and speaking, and it gave me such enlightenment about what celban exam was like.
 On top of that, the motivation and encouragement that you gave every now and then was really of big help; they really boosted my confidence.
 I’m still holding that hope that I could pass the Celban exam.
 And if not, I will not lose courage to try it again, because if others can make it, I know I also can if accompanied by hard work.
 I’ll let you know about the results maybe after 3 weeks?
 I hope I would be telling a good news by that time.
 Still keeping my fingers crossed. 🙂

-The waiting period can be so hard, but knowing you, you are probably keeping yourself busy attending to other things so the time will fly by very quickly.
+- Keep yourself busy attending to other things so that your mind is active and full.
+The time will fly by very quickly.

 - Remember the Secrets to Success.
 Remember what you have learned about Mastering Your Psychology.

 - You have to be able to demonstrate your ability to interpret communications, correctly, in four contexts:

 - Interacting with Others